 - Vitamin A-rich foods

-The old adage that carrots help you see in the dark comes from the vitamin A content.
+The old adage that carrots help you see in the dark comes from the Vitamin A content.
 Carrots have a high amount of this crucial vitamin, as well as plenty of antioxidants.
-Oxidative stress is a one of the main causes of disease, along with acidity.
-Other vitamin A-rich foods are leafy green veg, oranges, and amla.
+Oxidative stress is one of the main causes of disease, along with acidity.
+Other Vitamin A-rich foods are leafy green veg, oranges, and amla.

 - Antioxidant-rich foods